 The Training Course

-The cost of the CNA training course will usually be between $550 and $1100, the overall cost varies based upon the state you live within, as does the length and content of the course.
-We recommend speaking directly with your state's specific nurse aide registry for information on local CNA training costs.
+The cost of the training course will usually be between $550 and $1100; the overall cost varies based upon the state you live in, as does the length and content of the course.
+I recommend speaking directly with your state's specific nurse aide registry for information on local training costs.

 The training course will usually last for up to 10 weeks in total, with some running for just six weeks.
 While many of these courses are available online, not all state registries will accept training that has been completed online, so it's always a good idea to check with your local registry first.